alexrobbins/parquet-thrift-cascalog/README.md

 ```

 This example query writes to subfolders specified by `?shard`, but
-the output in those folders is only the thrift object.
+the output in those folders is only the Thrift object.

 ## Reading

 In the simplest case, just pass the path to the tap.
-The thrift
+The Thrift
 definition class must be available on the classpath but you don't have
 to specify it.